'Dark Towers' Exposes Chaos And Corruption At The Bank That Holds Trump's Secrets

 Congressional committees have since subpoenaed the bank's records on Trump — including suspicious activity reports that are usually filed with regulators.
 Meanwhile, the Trump family has sued the bank to block it from complying with the subpoenas that they've received from these congressional committees.

-All told, Enrich estimates that Deutsche Bank loaned Trump some $2 billion dollars — which helped pave the way for his political rise.
+All told, Enrich estimates that Deutsche Bank loaned Trump some $2 billion — which helped pave the way for his political rise.

 "I think that's a big part of the reason that Donald Trump is president today, because of the financial support he received over many years from his lender of last resort," Enrich says.